 Dr. Roberts is currently working on a book manuscript, which us under contract with Harvard University Press, called To Heal and To Harm: Medicine, Knowledge, and Power in the British Slave Trade.
 The book traces the troubling relationship between the British slave trade and the development of modern medicine.
 Roberts uncovers the stories of doctors, patients, apothecaries, and early pharmaceutical companies involved in this brutal form of human commerce.
 The book vividly demonstrates how the seeds of ‘Big Pharma,’ new power dynamics in the doctor-patient relationship, and racial bias in medical care have roots in the Atlantic slave trade.

-Professor Roberts is an award-winning educator who teaches undergraduate and graduate courses in the history of medicine from the sixteenth to the twenty-first centuries.
-Her classes explore medicine, natural history, and epistemology in the context of early modern empires, slavery, the Atlantic slave trade, and in African American history more broadly.
-Professor Roberts’ teaching also blends history with medical sociology in order to explore present-day crises of race and health.
+As an award-winning educator, Dr. Roberts teaches undergraduate and graduate courses in the history of race, science, and medicine from the sixteenth to the twenty-first centuries.
+Her teaching blends history with medical sociology and public health to explore present-day crises of race and health.

-Professor Roberts received an M.A. and PhD from Harvard University, an M.A. from Andover Newton Theological School, and a B.A. from Dartmouth College in Hanover, NH.
+Dr. Roberts received an M.A. and PhD from Harvard University, an M.A. from Andover Newton Theological School, and a B.A. from Dartmouth College.